huggingface/hub-docs/docs/hub/model-cards.md

 A model repo will render its `README.md` as a model card.
 The model card is a [Markdown](https://en.wikipedia.org/wiki/Markdown) file, with a [YAML](https://en.wikipedia.org/wiki/YAML) section at the top that contains metadata about the model.

+The metadata you add to the model card supports discovery and easier use of your model.
+For example:

+* Allowing users to filter models at https://huggingface.co/models.
+* Displaying the model's license.
+* Adding datasets to the metadata will add a message reading `Datasets used to train:` to your model card and link the relevant datasets, if they're available on the Hub.

+Dataset, metric, and language identifiers are those listed on the [Datasets](https://huggingface.co/datasets), [Metrics](https://huggingface.co/metrics) and [Languages](https://huggingface.co/languages) pages.

 ### Adding metadata to your model card

 There are a few different ways to add metadata to your model card including: